taj-DevOps/aws-codepipeline/README.md

-# Sample Application for AWS DevOps Course
+# aws-codepipeline

-#updated this file
+This repo is for aws codepipeline practice